Larger Organisms in the Past

 But the dinosaurs were certainly not the only creatures that grew to fantastic size on the early earth.
 A similar reptile, the crocodilian Sarcosuchus Imperator, grew to over 40 feet in length.
 Notice on right the Sarcosuchus skull compared to a modern crocodile skull.
 Fossils found in what is now the desert of Niger tell of a hyper-crocodile that would have feasted on dinosaurs in what was then a verdant river valley.
 Oftentimes we can identify fossilized plants and animals as closely allied to still living species.
 For example, fossil ferns have been discovered that are in the same family as modern ones, but the fossil ferns are the size of trees!
 On the early earth, horsetails once shot up over thirty feet tall.
 A fossilized penguin named Anthropornis was found on Seymour Island off the coast of Antarctica (under New Zealand authority).
 This is a genus of giant penguin that reached a height of about 6 ft and weighed about 200 pounds.
 By comparison, the largest modern penguin species, the emperor penguin, stands between 3 and 4 feet tall.

 There were huge cockroaches, ants, crickets, grasshoppers and even monstrous spiders that thrived in a land of endless summer.
 Dragonflies with nearly three foot wingspan skimmed over swamps in which eight-foot beavers, monster frogs, and sixty-foot cattails flourished.
 Beetles once grew to be the size of a baseball mitt and climbed up conifers that towered a hundred feet high.
 Australia’s iconic koala weighs as much as 31 pounds.
 Compare this to the ancient forest canopies where a 150 pound marsupial, called Nimbadon, ruled.
 The fossil lungfish is twice the size of modern lungfish.
 Megapiranha, a fossil piranha discovered in Argentina was about 3 feet long–a beast four times as big as piranhas living today.
-While the fossil shark megalodon grew to be three times as big as the largest reported modern white shark.
 Modern mayflies may sport a 10 inch wingspan at the most, but a primeval mayfly Bojophlebia prokopi had an 18 inch wingspan.
 A giant sand worm was discovered in Devon, England.
 These giant worms would have grown up to 3 feet long and 6 inches wide.
-Their large burrowing holes indicate that the creatures would have traveled beneath the surface.
+Their large burrowing holes indicate that the creatures would have traveled beneath the surface, not unlike the modern earthworms used for fishing.

 In his delightful book on fossil giants, Monumental Monsters, Vance Nelson demonstrates how creatures from all over the world have decline in size and diversity vs their ancient relatives.
 For example, the fossil raccoon Chapalmalania altaefrontis, would have dwarfed living raccoons.
 With its short tail and 5-foot body, it would have looked a bit like a panda bear.
 Pelorovis is an extinct genus of African cattle that resembled the Cape Buffalo, but sported a 10 ft horn spread!
 To the left is pictured the skull of the giant hyena-like animal Dinocrocuta.
 This fossil monster would have weighed in at about 850 pounds, nearly 4 times the size of the largest modern hyenas.
 An unlikely fossil was discovered in 2009 in a Colombian coal mine…the largest snake on record.
 The monster, called Titanoboa, was about 45 feet long and would have weighed over a ton!
 By comparison, the Guinness record for a snake found alive is just over 25 feet.
 The Australian fossil Megalania demonstrates dramatic decrease in size of these monitor lizards (right).
 While the extant Komodo Dragon might reach 10 ft in length, its ancestral relative would have been about 26 ft long.
 Other animals that once had larger varieties which existed in the not-too-distant past include the wombat, seacow, rat and platypus.